DenizenScript/Denizen-Beginners-Guide/source/guides/basics/loops.md

 Just like the `repeat` command we have a `wait` command at the end of the loop.
 While it can be optional for `repeat` loops to use this, it is almost always required for `while` loops.
 Without it it will try to check as much as it can all at the same time, which can cause the server to crash.

-As a word of warning, `while` loops should be avoid if possible.
-It is very easy to make what is known as an infinite loop, in that the loop will never have a chance to stop.
+As a word of warning, `while` loops should be avoided if possible.
+It is very easy to make what is known as an infinite loop, as in the loop will never have a chance to stop.
 Once its running, it is very hard to force it to stop beyond just stopping the server.

 ### Stop The Loop